Giza & Sakkara Pyramids • Felucca • Museum • Coptic Cairo • Islamic Cairo • Citadel

 If you have time to explore just one of the three complexes in Bein al-Qasreen, make this it.

+This huge development was completed in just 13 months and marked a new phase in Islamic architectural design.
+The tradition of erecting single structures with a sole purpose was abandoned in favour of building ‘complexes’ that typically included more than one architectural element and served a number of functions – Qalawun’s included a madrassa, mausoleum and maristan which tended to the city’s sick until being demolished in 1910.
 The mausoleum, considered to be the second most beautiful after the Taj Mahal, is a stunning confluence of mashrabiya, mother of pearl, granite pillars and stone and stucco carved with stars and floral patterns.
 The mihrab, adorned with marble and mother of pearl, is one of the largest and most lavish in Egypt and this magnificent assembly is beautifully lit by stained glass windows.
 The dome was especially significant as it served as a ceremonial centre in which new emirs were inducted and was therefore seen as a symbol of new power.
 The madrasa, which taught the four Sunni schools of thought, originally consisted of a central open courtyard flanked by four iwans.
 Sadly little remains of this structure except for the qibla iwan which opens onto the courtyard via three large arches.
+The maristan was particularly close to Qalawun’s heart: modelled on the Damascus hospital that saved his life while in the Sham region, the institution supplied medical treatment, shelter, food and clothing to the poor and infirm for over 600 years.
+The 1910 demolition left a few hints of the hospital’s grandeur – the best of which is a finely decorated marble fountain.

 Khan al-Khalili